Flows from Economy to Environment

 3.2.1 Emissions to water

 Emissions to water are substances released to water resources by establishments and households as a result of production, consumption, and accumulation processes[5].
-These emissions can reach marine waters through several pathways:
+These emissions can reach marine waters through several pathways, summarised in Table 3.2.1 below.

 The SEEA water emissions account records the quantity of substances added to water by establishments and households during an accounting period, expressed in mass units (kilograms or tonnes depending on the substance)[6].
-Key substance categories for marine water quality include:
+Table 3.2.1 below summarises key substance categories for marine water quality.

-Microplastics--particles less than 5mm resulting from fragmentation of larger items or manufactured as primary microplastics (e.g., microbeads, pellets)--represent a growing concern for marine ecosystems.
-In accounting terms, microplastics may be classified as either waterborne emissions (when suspended in wastewater) or solid waste (when accumulated in sediments or on shorelines).
-Compilers should adopt a consistent treatment and document their classification choice.
+Microplastics--particles less than 5mm resulting from fragmentation of larger items or manufactured as primary microplastics (e.g., microbeads, pellets)--represent a growing concern for marine ecosystems[9].
+For accounting classification, compilers should apply the following decision tree:

 For ocean accounting, the water emissions account should be extended to distinguish between: